m4uricioo/holbertonschool-simple_shell/README.md

 __________________________________________________________________________________________________________________________

-You can see more information in the manual page [Manual Page](https://github.com/m4uricioo/holbertonschool-simple_shell/blob/main/man_1_simple_shell). man ./man_1_simple_shell
+You can see more information in the
+[Manual Page](https://github.com/m4uricioo/holbertonschool-simple_shell/blob/main/man_1_simple_shell).
+man ./man_1_simple_shell